stanleyblack000/My-CSS-and-HTML-journey/README.md

 Projects Included:

-Building a Rothko.
+Building a Rothko,
-Building Cafe Menu.
+Building Cafe Menu,
-CSS Color Markers
+CSS Color Markers,
-Photogallery
+Photogallery,
-Survey Form
+Survey Form.
 Feel free to explore, and use them as references!